UPDATE: The suit detailed in this story was dismissed on April 19, 2013 in New York State Supreme Court Queens County.

 A “Vernon Realty Holdings” bought the parcel at 44-02 Vernon Boulevard — where the River East condominiums were once slated to rise, according to published reports — for $26.1 million in 2003, city records show.
 Subsequent transfers of the property, the last of which was in 2009, show trades for $0 to an identically named limited liability company.

-Alas, no development was built at the Vernon Boulevard site.
 Department of Buildings records show no permits, issued or in process, for construction at the address.

 Carrier has admitted to “co-mingling” funds the trio placed in a New York State-based limited liability company called Vernon Development Associates for purposes of developing the property, according to the complaint.
 He also admitted to using funds for “personal” purposes, including to pay his own American Express bill, and has failed to report any progress on the project, the suit alleges.